PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?

-# My response: The values of num is  , then the value of newWord turns out to be, the value of line will be
+# My response: The value of num is adding another integer in the place to where 2 would be next in the list.
+Then the value of newWord would be hello and then How are you, the value of line will be printing out the value of the num and the newWord in the function of the String.format function.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.